savi09/kickstarter-analysis/README.md

 Kickstarter excel analysis

 ## About Kickstater Analysis
-The data was retirieved from Kickstarter.
+The data was retrieved from Kickstarter.
 Kickstarter is a service where organizations can post projects to look for funding.
 Not all projects are successful.
 Excel was used to find trends within the past 4,000 projects.